getfunds/ANFThedera/README.md

 ### 2. **Hedera Consensus Service (HCS)**

 #### Why We Use HCS for Decentralized Identities (DIDs)
 We implemented DIDs on HCS because it provides **immutable, timestamped identity records** at a cost of **$0.0001 per message**.
 DIDs are critical for establishing creator authenticity and preventing art theft.
 By storing DID documents and public keys on HCS topics, we create a **permanent, verifiable identity layer** that exists independently of ANFT's servers.
-If our platform disappeared tomorrow, creators' identities and ownership proofs would remain intact on Hedera's ledger.
+If our platform disappeared tomorrow, creators' identities and authorship proofs would remain intact on Hedera's ledger.

 #### Implementation Files
 - **`src/utils/hederaDID.js`** - Core DID creation, registration, and resolution logic